trimclain/.dotfiles/README.md

 ```
 make finstall
 ```
-4. Restart the terminal
+4. Change the font of the terminal and restart it.
-5. Open and close vim 2 times to let it automatically install vim-plug and plugins
+5. Open and close vim 2 times to let it automatically install vim-plug and plugins.

 NOTE: If you want to install dotfiles with a difference option, use the uninstall script first with `./uninstall`